zhumazhenis/Classifier/README.md

 10.)
 BENG 146 Programming for engineers course: It covers C++ and Java.
 See BENG146_course_specification.pdf file.

 11.)
 My achievements:
-International Zhautykov Math Olympiad - bronze (individual) Asian-Pacific Math Olympiad - bronze (individual) Silk-Road International Math Olympiad - bronze (individual) Republican Math Olympiad - bronze (individual)
+International Zhautykov Math Olympiad - bronze (individual), Asian-Pacific Math Olympiad - bronze (individual), Silk-Road International Math Olympiad - bronze (individual), Republican Math Olympiad - bronze (individual),
 NU Math Battle - 3rd place (team)

 12.)
 How this project helps me for participating nFactorial Incubator: I got acquainted with basic theories about machine learning (classifiers).
 I understood how classifiers work.
 For developing my application, I need to learn TensorFlow which is an open source library.
 In addition, I started to learn developing android apps from thenewboston android developing for beginner (youtube) and I have some practices with .xml files (layout), activities (java, android library).